 Jury orders Alex Jones to pay hundreds of millions to Sandy Hook families in Connecticut trial

-Jurors reached a verdict in conspiracy theorist Alex Jones' Connecticut defamation trial on Wednesday afternoon.
+Alex Jones was ordered to pay hundreds of millions of dollars in a defamation case for promoting the lie that the 2012 Sandy Hook school massacre was a hoax.
+The Connecticut jury found that each plaintiff deserved tens of millions of dollars, with amounts reaching as high as $120 million for a single person.

 Jones and his company were found liable for damages last year.
-The six-person jury is tasked with determining how much the Infowars show host should pay to 15 plaintiffs — including the families of Sandy Hook shooting victims and an FBI agent — for calling the 2012 massacre a hoax.
+The six-person jury is tasked with determining how much the Infowars show host should pay to 15 plaintiffs — including the families and an FBI agent — for calling the 2012 massacre a hoax.

 The jury has been instructed to arrive at two compensatory damages amounts per plaintiff: one sum for defamation damages and another for emotional distress damages.
 Jurors also will decide whether Jones should pay punitive damages; the judge would decide the amounts later.